Product Coverage

 Why didn't you use MESC (Shell)?

 MESC (Material Equipment Standards and Code), developed by Shell, covers only a fraction of the product variants we handle.
 MESC is also a closed, proprietary system with limited access and licensing restrictions.
-Our goal is different: we want to offer the industry an open codification standard that any EPC, supplier, or software vendor can adopt freely.
+Our goal is different: an open codification standard that any stockist, mill, distributor, or software vendor can adopt freely.
 Piping procurement today is a tower of Babel where every company uses its own codes, abbreviations, and formats.
-Instead of relying on MESC Shell's restricted catalog, we built an open, deterministic system that covers all piping product families and that everyone in the industry can speak.
+Instead of relying on Shell's restricted catalog, we built an open, deterministic system that covers all piping product families, so a buyer's RFQ and your catalog finally speak the same language.